eggheads/eggdrop/doc/sphinx_source/mainDocs/tcl-commands.rst

 **newban <ban> <creator> <comment> [lifetime] [options]**

   Description: adds a ban to the global ban list (which takes effect on all channels); creator is given credit for the ban in the ban list. lifetime is specified in minutes.
-If lifetime is not specified, global-ban-time (usually 60) is used.
+If lifetime is not specified, default-ban-time (usually 120) is used.
 Setting the lifetime to 0 makes it a permanent ban.

   Options: